LinoMeister/seminar-cggp-alpha-wrap-2/README.md

 #### `default`: Standard algorithm with priority queue

 This is the default configuration of the algorithm.

 #### `alternative-trav`: Enables modified alpha traversability computation

-This configuration was used for a small experiment, using a slightly modified traversability criteria.
-See the 'alternative traversability' section in the [report](doc/experiments.md).
-Please note that this is different from the *adaptive* traversability methods.
+This configuration was used for a small experiment, using a slightly modified traversability criterion.
+See the “alternative traversability” section in the [report](doc/experiments.md).
+Please note that this is different from the adaptive traversability methods.
 The adaptive methods can be used with the default configuration.

 #### `stack-queue`: Uses stack instead of priority queue

-In the paper, the alpha wrapping algorithm is described using a priority queue (sorted by minimum Delaunay ball radius of the gates).
-The implementation in [CGAL](https://github.com/CGAL/cgal/blob/cb6407e04270becf748a363a2062416f9e5e8513/Alpha_wrap_3/include/CGAL/Alpha_wrap_3/internal/Alpha_wrap_3.h#L147) also has an option to use a stack instead, which is claimed to be faster in practice.
-For all my experiments I used the priority queue, but I also added an option for using a stack instead.
+The paper describes using a priority queue (sorted by each gate’s minimum Delaunay ball radius).
+The [CGAL implementation](https://github.com/CGAL/cgal/blob/cb6407e04270becf748a363a2062416f9e5e8513/Alpha_wrap_3/include/CGAL/Alpha_wrap_3/internal/Alpha_wrap_3.h#L147) also offers a stack, which can be faster in practice.
+I used the priority queue for all experiments but included a stack option.

 ## Usage

 Some example inputs are available in the [supplementary material](doc/supplementary.md).
-These examples can for example be put into a folder `data/input`.
+You can place these examples in `data/input`.

 ### Basic Example